-Sometimes music can be used for introspection.
-"Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, will take a quick look at songs about heaven before moving onto the anniversary of the sinking of The Titanic and Opening Day in baseball.
-To make sure that things don't get too serious, there will be another batch of silly songs!
-Join host DJ Phil Maq on Thursday, April 4th, at 10:00AM for his clever and unusual takes on music!
+While most Americans are getting ready for the 4th of July Holiday, "Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, will take a look at the state of the country in general.
+This will not necessarily be a "rah-rah flag waving" show, but it will be one that features great music about the country's aspirations--and shortcomings.
+Join host DJ Phil Maq on Wednesday, July 3, at 10:00AM for his clever and unusual takes on music!

-March 31st is Johann Sebastian Bach's birthday, so it's time for another "Bach Party!"
-And since April Fool's Day is just around the corner, "Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, will also shine the musical spotlight on fools and silly songs--everything from Weird Al to The Three Stooges.
-Join host DJ Phil Maq on Thursday, March 28th, at 10:00AM for his clever and unusual takes on music!
+June is the month known for weddings and graduations, so "Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, will lightly touch on those topics as the show gets ready for next week's road trip.
+Join host DJ Phil Maq on Wednesday, June 19, at 10:00AM for his clever and unusual takes on music!